MicrosoftDocs/iis-docs/iis/web-hosting/installing-infrastructure-components/preparation-activities-for-wds.md

 Windows Deployment Services uses two image types.
 Both use the Windows Image (.wim) format.

 - **Boot image**: The image that you boot a client computer into to perform an operating system installation.
 See [Managing Boot Images](https://technet2.microsoft.com/WindowsServer2008/en/library/b7978b72-3b39-441d-924c-4b7a2fd96c371033.mspx#BKMK_2)
 - **Install image**: The operating system image that you deploy to the client computer.
-See [Creating and Deploying Custom Install images](https://technet2.microsoft.com/WindowsServer2008/en/library/b7978b72-3b39-441d-924c-4b7a2fd96c371033.mspx#BKMK_6)

 You can create a custom Install Image to deploy across a set of server in the data center.